TubercularOx/darkhaunter/fineline.md

 ## Alignment

 *Call of Cthulhu* monsters do not have a printed alignment, which may have given Rich greater flexibility in shaping the Monster in the Dark’s role in the story.
 Without a predefined moral framework, he could explore a more fluid characterization without contradicting established lore.
-This allowed him to tell a story about an evil monster becoming good—a theme that wouldn't have worked as well if the creature had a fixed alignment.
+This allowed him to tell a story about an evil monster becoming good—or perhaps it was good all along.
+This theme wouldn't have worked as well if the creature had a fixed alignment.

 The *Call of Cthulhu* rulebook does contain an appendix with alignment conversions, but it is obscure enough that Rich may have already solidified his approach before ever encountering it.